Cherreads

 'To this.'

-Ahrden gestured again, which caused a strange sensation in her as if suddenly cold water had washed over her, but in the next second, it was all gone.
-He finally placed the tracking spell on her, and although the mission wasn't as stealthy as he initially planned it, he had achieved what he came for.
+Ahrden gestured again, which caused a strange sensation in her, as if suddenly cold water had washed over her, but in the next second, it was all gone.
+He had finally placed the tracking spell on her, and although the mission wasn't as stealthy as he had initially planned, he had achieved what he came for.

-'Well Alia, if you'll excuse me, I'll head home after this very tiresome evening I had, where I hid in a dark alley for hours just to meet you while you at the first sight of me wanted to kill me.
+'Well, Alia, if you'll excuse me, I'll head home after this very tiresome evening I've had — where I hid in a dark alley for hours just to meet you, while you, at the first sight of me, wanted to kill me.
 This time, however, I'm even more certain that we will meet again.'

-Only the night's dark vailed Alia's blushing cheeks.
+Only the night's dark veil hid Alia's blushing cheeks.

 'That I find hard to believe.'